 In addition to our Code of Ethics and to the Instructions that are designed to prevent any situation that could jeopardise the company's integrity, Alstom applies Ethics & Compliance Principles in all its operational procedures and in particular to managing conflicts of interest, dealing with sales partners and dealing with consulting companies, the laws and regulations and solely within the framework of the Alstom's communications policy.

-A culture shift by training
+A culture shift by training and communication

 Alstom employees reflect the company's commitment to ethics and compliance.
 When conducting business on Alstom's behalf, they are responsible for ensuring that their conduct and that of those reporting to them fully comply with the Code of Ethics and all applicable Instructions.